surifirstpin/biplus_documentation/docs/README.md

 ### Customer Success

-when it comes to business establishment and success, BI+ is
+when it comes to business establishment and success, BI+ software is a innovation that has ability to share
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI4ODc0NDYwMl19
+eyJoaXN0b3J5IjpbMTEwODU1NTMyXX0=
 -->